Even when words don't seem enough, they matter.

 live in poverty

-Child Poverty Findings for the 2018/19 financial year:
+Child Poverty Findings for the year ended June 2023:

 -

-14.9% of children lived in households with an income that was less than 50% of the median equivalised disposable household income, before housing costs are deducted.
+12.6% of children lived in households with less than 50% of the median household equivalised disposable before housing costs, unchanged from the previous year

 -

-20.8% of children lived in households with an income that was less than 50% of the median equivalised disposable income, after housing costs are deducted, in the 2017/18 year (the base financial year).
+17.5% of children lived in households with less than 50% of the median equivalised disposable income after housing costs, up from 14.4% in the previous year

 -